-It was once that a good sporting documentary would come along once every five or so years, and even then it would often not get the recognition it deserves.
+In the past, great sports documentaries would come along once every five or so years, and even then it would often not get the recognition it deserves.
 However, with the rise of streaming sites such as Amazon Prime, iPlayer and of course Netflix, they’re not only reaching their audiences, but the demand for it is continuously growing.
-So if you’re in the mood for something to ignite your streaming experience, here’s our rundown of the ten best Netflix documentary films or series from 2020.
+So if you’re in the mood for something to ignite your streaming experience, here’s our rundown of the 10 best Netflix sports documentaries available to watch right now.

 Did you know?
 The Last Dance is the most viewed ESPN documentary since the broadcaster was founded in 1979.

 Formula 1: Drive To Survive

 IMDb rating: 8.6/10

 Running time: 31 episodes over three seasons, 27-41 minutes each

 Netflix and Formula 1 have come together to produce this exciting docuseries, which gives a behind-the-scenes look at the drivers and races of the Formula 1 World Championship.
 The first season covers the 2018 World Championship, the second season covers 2019, and the third covers 2020.
 A fourth season covering the 2021 World Championship has been announced and is set to be released in 2022, so keep your eyes peeled.
 Even if you’re not a motor sports fan, ‘Drive To Survive’ sure is binge-worthy.

 Did you know?
 Mercedes and Ferrari refused to participate in F1's Netflix debut.
 However, both teams have taken part in subsequent seasons.

 IMDb rating: 8.1/10